j4mesli/One-Piece-Jeopardy-/README.md

 {
   username: "Top1WorldBorutoHater",
   passwordHash: "BorutoIsMid!!!" // a password hash, example hash provided
-  salt: "pootisspencerhere" // what the password hash is salted with
+  salt: "pootisspencerhere" // what the password hash is salted with, randomly generated per user
   pastGames: // an array of references to past games
   sessionId: // a string or null (null added on successful logout, string added as a randomly generated string on successful login)
 }